The Locker Key

 “Probably on a wild goose chase somewhere.”

-Jake looks into the lobby over Mick's shoulder.
-He sees Eldon enter quickly through the hotel’s revolving door.
+Jake looked into the lobby over Mick's shoulder.
+He saw Eldon enter quickly through the hotel’s revolving door.

 “Or maybe, he’s right behind you, Mick.”

-Mick slides off his bar stool and walks over to a courtesy phone.
-He dials 911.
+Mick slid off his bar stool and walked over to a courtesy phone.
+He dialed 911.
 “Hello.
 I’m calling from the Harbour Castle Hotel downtown.
 I just heard some gunshots on the fourteenth floor.
 Could you please send someone over.
 It sounds like there’s a war going on.”
-He quickly hangs up the phone and walks back to Jake at the bar.
-He orders a scotch and takes a seat at the bar beside Jake.
+He quickly hung up the phone and walked back to Jake at the bar.
+He ordered a scotch and took a seat at the bar beside Jake.

 “What’s goin’ on?”